rderooy/dosbox-x-wiki/Guide:MS-DOS:demoscene.md

 If you want to hear LPT DAC output instead, set disney=true to enable Disney/Covox/LPT DAC emulation.

-Quite a few demos of this period used a sound library called "[[Goldplay|Libraries_Goldplay]]" that supported both Sound Blaster and LPT DAC.
+Quite a few demos of this period used a sound library called "[[Goldplay|Libraries:Goldplay]]" that supported both Sound Blaster and LPT DAC.
 Setting goldplay=true is recommended, the goldplay library uses a strange hackish method to re-use it's playback method for DMA-based Sound Blaster output that requires special attention from DOSBox to emulate properly.

 There also exist a few demos that do not use Sound Blaster support but instead play MIDI music through the MPU-401 chip.